-As much as I love to cook, there are often nights when I don’t want to and I resort to ordering a pizza or talking everyone in to going out.
+As much as I love to cook, there are often nights when I don’t want to, and I resort to ordering a pizza or talking everyone into going out.
 Some nights, I might heat up frozen pot pies from four little boxes and serve them to my family, leading my husband to threaten to take pictures and expose the healthy recipe blogging mom for what she really is.
 He thinks he’s hilarious.
-Most nights though, I do cook because I really do believe it makes a difference to the health of our family and I know it makes a difference in our bank account.
+Most nights, though, I do cook because I believe it makes a difference to our family’s health, and I know it makes a difference in our bank account.

-I’m not vegan or vegetarian although I often serve meatless meals, sometimes several in a row.
-I don’t really keep track or declare a particular day “meatless”.
+I’m not vegan or vegetarian, although I often serve meatless meals, sometimes several in a row.
+I don’t keep track or declare a particular day “meatless.”

 I don’t buy exclusively organic or local although I do make both a priority when grocery shopping for meat, dairy and produce.

-I obsess about my weight like most other women in our culture have basically been brainwashed to do and I fight it every day because I know I shouldn’t.
-I also work very hard to not share that particular insecurity with my daughters and it makes me sad I won’t be able to shelter them from it entirely because we don’t exactly live off the grid.
-Like most of my mom friends, I constantly strive to keep a balance between nutrition, treats and and activity.
+I obsess about my weight like most other women in our culture have basically been brainwashed to do, and I fight it every day because I know I shouldn’t.
+I also work very hard not to share that particular insecurity with my daughters, and it makes me sad I won’t be able to shelter them from it entirely because we don’t exactly live off the grid.
+Like most of my mom-friends, I constantly strive to balance nutrition, treats, and activity.
 It doesn’t get easier as they get older.

 I think Greek yogurt is awesome.
 I use it in my smoothies, serve it plain with fruit, bake with it and use it as a substitute for sour cream and mayonnaise.